purpleclay/gitz/docs/git/tag.md

 associated commit message
 ```

-## Retrieving all tags :material-new-box:{.new-feature title="Feature added on the 21st March 2023"}
+## Retrieving all tags :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 Calling `Tags` will retrieve all tags from the current repository in ascending lexicographic order: